wtadler/attitudes-and-the-court/README.md

 An interesting future direction might be to study this question using supreme court cases, which (sometimes) receive far greater media coverage.
 For example, did the recent Obergefell v.
 Hodges ruling alter Americans' views about same-sex marriage?
 This kind of high-profile case may be the most likely to shift attitudes perceptibly, though this very landmark status also means that such cases are rare, and thus difficult to statistically analyze.

+## References

-[^fn1]: Smith, Tom W, Marsden, Peter V, Hout, Michael, and Kim, Jibum, General Social Surveys, 1972-2012 [machine-readable data file].
+<span name="ref1">1</a>: Smith, Tom W, Marsden, Peter V, Hout, Michael, and Kim, Jibum, General Social Surveys, 1972-2012 [machine-readable data file].
 Principal Investigator, Smith, Tom W.; Co-Principal Investigators, Peter V. Marsden and Michael Hout; Sponsored by National Science Foundation. --NORC ed.-- Chicago: National Opinion Research Center [producer]; Storrs, CT: The Roper Center for Public Opinion Research, University of Connecticut [distributor], 2013.

-[^fn2]: Sunstein, Cass R. _Are Judges Political?: An Empirical Analysis of the Federal Judiciary._ Washington: Brookings Institution Press, 2006.
+<span name="ref2">2</a>: Sunstein, Cass R. _Are Judges Political?: An Empirical Analysis of the Federal Judiciary._ Washington: Brookings Institution Press, 2006.

-[^fn3]: Zuk, Gary, Deborah J. Barrow, and Gerard S. Gryski.
+<span name="ref3">3</a>: Zuk, Gary, Deborah J. Barrow, and Gerard S. Gryski.
 Multi-User Database on the Attributes of United States Appeals Court Judges, 1801-2000.
 ICPSR06796-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2009-02-03. [http://doi.org/10.3886/ICPSR06796.v2](http://doi.org/10.3886/ICPSR06796.v2)